-Heading to Europe with kids?
+Are you heading to Europe with kids?
 There's no need to be concerned about finding affordable places to stay.
-Just follow the locals' lead and get to know the names of these kid-friendly and affordable chains.
+Just follow the locals' lead and get to know the names of these 14 kid-friendly and affordable chains.

-What to expect: Three tiers at slightly different price points (Ibis, Ibis Styles, Ibis Budget) offer comfortable rooms, free buffet breakfast, and free wifi.
+What to expect: This chain offers three tiers at slightly different price points (Ibis, Ibis Styles, Ibis Budget) and has comfortable rooms.
+It also offers a free buffet breakfast and free Wi-Fi.
 Some properties offer family rooms with bunk beds.

 What to expect: Europe's answer to Motel 6 is this Germany-based brand, where rooms are basic but comfortable and more stylish than you might expect, always featuring the brand's distinguishing teal accents.
 The price is right, but be aware that bathrooms are shower-only—something to consider if you have young kids.